ish591/Traffic-Density-Estimation/README.md

 - Shows the marked points on the image as the user selects them for convenience.
 - Points can be selected in any order and are mapped appropriately.
 - Calculates the warp destination coordinates dynamically to incorporate different road sizes in an attempt to maintain the aspect ratio.
-- Displays cropped frame as well as the computedstatic and dynamic masks.
+- Displays cropped frame as well as the computed static and dynamic masks.
 - Automated commands for easier evaluation.

 ## Developers